rackerlabs/docs-rackspace-federation/doc/appendix/map.rst

 Using XPath in the mapping policy
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Something that looks like the following structure contain the XPaths
+Something that looks like the following structure contains the XPaths
 in the mapping policy:

  ``{Pts()}``